PersonalAI: A Systematic Comparison of Knowledge Graph Storage and Retrieval Approaches for Personalized LLM agents: Related Work

-For personalized models, AriGraph~\cite{anokhin2024arigraphlearningknowledgegraph} has presented a solution incorporating episodic memories and long-term planning through knowledge graphs (AriGraph).
-Similarly, HippoRAG~\cite{gutiérrez2024hipporagneurobiologicallyinspiredlongterm} leverages personalized algorithms to enhance QA tasks by constructing semantic graphs, offering significant improvements over traditional extraction techniques.
-MemWalker~\cite{chen2023walkingmemorymazecontext} and PEARL~\cite{sarthi2024raptorrecursiveabstractiveprocessing} have explored challenges related to context length, proposing models that effectively navigate and integrate information from extensive documents.
+For personalized models, AriGraph~\cite{anokhin2024arigraphlearningknowledgegraph} introduces a framework that integrates episodic memory and long-term planning using knowledge graphs.
+Similarly, HippoRAG~\cite{gutiérrez2024hipporagneurobiologicallyinspiredlongterm} employs personalized algorithms to improve question-answering (QA) performance by constructing semantic graphs, demonstrating notable advancements over conventional extraction methods.
+MemWalker~\cite{chen2023walkingmemorymazecontext} and RAPTOR~\cite{sarthi2024raptorrecursiveabstractiveprocessing} address challenges associated with context length, proposing architectures capable of efficiently traversing and consolidating information from large-scale documents.

-Additionally, ReadAgent~\cite{lee2024humaninspiredreadingagentgist} has addressed the constraint of handling long-text contexts by organizing content into memory episodes, while KGP~\cite{wang2023knowledgegraphpromptingmultidocument} has introduced Knowledge Graph Prompting, optimizing multi-document QA by building knowledge graphs for improved context formulation.
+Additionally, ReadAgent~\cite{lee2024humaninspiredreadingagentgist} addresses the challenge of processing long-text contexts by structuring content into memory episodes.
+Meanwhile, KGP~\cite{wang2023knowledgegraphpromptingmultidocument} proposes Knowledge Graph Prompting, a method that enhances multi-document question answering by constructing knowledge graphs to improve contextual reasoning.

-These advancements underscore a consistent focus on enhancing the comprehension, retrieval, and personalization capabilities of language models, paving the way for more refined systems such as PersonalAI, which utilizes knowledge graphs to offer personalized and contextually rich interactions.
+These advancements demonstrate a sustained emphasis on improving language models' comprehension, retrieval, and personalization capabilities.
+Such progress facilitates the development of more sophisticated systems that leverage knowledge graphs to deliver personalized and contextually enriched interactions.